 Sudan Poses a Solution to South Sudan’s Instability

 In spite of the recent peace deal, the conflict in South Sudan seems to be far from over.
 Almost all the regional and international players that are involved in the peace process have their own agendas, and this has left the South Sudanese people highly vulnerable.
 Amidst all this conflict, Sudan has managed to keep quiet.
-However, time has come for Sudan to be pro-active and play a larger role in the current conflict in South Sudan.
+However, the time has come for Sudan to be pro-active and play a larger role in the current conflict in South Sudan.
 In all likelihood, only Sudan can pave the path towards sustainable peace in South Sudan.

 South Sudan: Deplorable Conditions

 It has been quite some time since clashes erupted in South Sudan.
 The fighting, which initially began as a tug of war for political power between President Salva Kiir and the then Deputy President Riek Machar, eventually became a full-fledged civil war.
 As of now, there have been thousands of deaths and millions have been internally displaced.
 Human rights violations have become a normal sight in South Sudan, according to the latest UN reports.
 Tribal strife, a fractured army, devastated socio-economic prospects and loss of life and property have severely crippled South Sudan, and the country is, in all likelihood, a failed state.

 Last month, both the rival factions involved in the South Sudanese crisis signed a peace deal.
 Apart from the formation of a transitional government, the said deal also talks about the immediate end of the conflict and potential humanitarian relief work.
 However, this peace deal is highly fragile owing to a number of reasons.